nanoile/ReasoningSAM/README.md

-# Technical Appendices for EarthInstruct and InstructSAM
+# InstructSAM: A Training-Free Framework for Instruction-Oriented Remote Sensing Object Recognition

 Anonymous Authors

-## Note
-Remove author names, API keys, and working paths when submitting anonymous code.

 ## Introduction
 InstructSAM is a training-free framework for Instruction-Oriented Object Counting, Detection, and Segmentation (InstructCDS).
 We construct EarthInstruct, an InstructCDS benchmark for remote sensing.
-The instructions included in EarthInstruct are open-vocabulary, open-ended, and open-subclass.
+The three instruction settings in EarthInstruct includes:
+- Open-Vocabulary:  Recognition with user-specified categories (e.g."soccer feld", "football field", "parking lot").
+- Open-Ended: Recognition of all visible objects without specifying categories.
+- Open-Subclass: Recognition of objects within a super-category.

 ![Task Settings](assets/task_settings.png)